mangadev-dev-to/oidc-gcp-tf/README.md

 # Overview

-In this post, we'll dive into the seamless integration of OIDC, enabling GitHub Actions workflows to access GCP resources without the need to store long-lived GCP credentials as GitHub secrets.
+In this post, we'll explore the seamless integration of OIDC, enabling GitHub Actions workflows to access GCP resources without the need to store long-lived GCP credentials as GitHub secrets.

 # Prerequisites

 Before we begin, ensure you have the following prerequisites:

-- Installed Terraform CLI
+- Terraform CLI installed
-- Installed gcloud CLI
+- gcloud CLI installed
-- Access to a Google Cloud Platform (GCP) Project
+- Access to a Google Cloud Platform (GCP) project
-- Access to a Github repository
+- Access to a GitHub repository

 # Next Steps